-I also bit the bullet and bought a Brooks B17 saddle on Amazon.
+I also bit the bullet and bought a Brooks B17 saddle n.
 It was painful to spend so much on a saddle but it is quite comfortable even though it isn’t completely broken in yet.
 After I get a good amount of miles on it, I’ll do a full review.
 Edit: Full review of the saddle here.

 The final addition I made to the bike was a bar end mirror.
 Most of this tour will be on the road so a mirror is a nice safety feature to be able to see when and how close people are passing.
 I bought this cheap mirror on Amazon.
 It’s good quality for the price and easy to install.